winglang/wing/docs/02-getting-started/04-console.md

 wing run hello.w
 ```

+The Wing Console will now compile hello.w source file to [the simulator target](./simulator#the-simulator-target-sim)
+and load the application.

-The Wing Console will now compile hello.w source file to [The Simulator target.](./simulator#the-simulator-target-sim) Run the application and hot reload it on each change in the source file parent directory.
+> The console will "hot reload" your app on each change in the source file parent directory.

 Wing Console desktop application will show the following view of you application:

 ![Wing Console desktop application view](./console-app.png 'Wing Console')

-You are now able to run your IDE and the Wing Console side by side and watch how changes in your code update your application in the Console.
+You are now able to run your IDE and the Wing Console side-by-side and watch how changes to your code update your application.

 ## The console view